StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 #### Examples

 {% tabs %}
-{% tab title="Traces Perspective - Span Properties" %}
+{% tab title="Traces Perspective - Span properties" %}

-**Example of where the service.type is displayed within the Traces Perspective Span Properties view**
+**Example of where the service.type is displayed within the Traces Perspective Span properties view**

 1) In your top navigation bar click on the `trace perspective` icon
 2) Find the trace in the list of traces and click on it to expand the trace (There might be multiple traces, make sure you select one that contains your trace).